 Food-grade Bucket Without A Mylar Bag

-The problem I see with using just using buckets is plastic isn’t a true oxygen barrier, and even the best lids are known to fail over the long haul.
+The problem with buckets is that plastic isn’t a true oxygen barrier, and even the best with hard using buckets is that.

 Other than #10 cans buckets are the toughest food storage container.

-The downside of Mylar bags is they are somewhat weak and easily damaged when compared to #10 cans or food-grade buckets.
+The downside of Mylar bags is that they are somewhat weak and easily damaged compared to #10 cans or food-grade buckets.

 Mylar is also extremely susceptible to damage from rodents.